 E-marketing the Boohoo way

-Take the famous British brand Boohoo, for example, who with a strong social media, strategy managed to stay on top throughout 2020 with a boost of 45% in sales.
+Take the famous British brand Boohoo, for example, who with a strong social media strategy, managed to stay on top throughout 2020 with a boost of 45% in sales.
 The brand has a staggering 6.6 million followers on Instagram and has mastered the art of capturing and retaining customer attention through digital marketing.
-This is how they managed to rise above competition and beat all the odds in a volatile market.
+This is how they managed to rise above the competition and beat all the odds in a volatile market.

 Boohoo never disappoints with their fun and relatable content that encapsulates everything from what is trending to pop culture.
 The brand reportedly spent £80m on influencer marketing which clearly shows the efforts they put into e-marketing.